4. Book 1-b - Universal Transcendental Function and Universal Transcendental Constants derived from "Pi" and "e" (Universe's Numbers, God's Numbers)

 Ottawa, Ontario, Canada 2003-2016

 Abstract.
-This paper contains an introduction to Universal Transcendental Constants similar to e, π and derived from them.
-Following books deal with properties of the Transcendental Function, such as index and subscript math, applications in Mathematics, Theology, Philosophy, Quantum Physics, and Cosmology.
+This paper introduces Universal Transcendental Constants similar to e, π and derived from them.
+The following books deal with properties of the Transcendental Function, such as index and subscript math, applications in Mathematics, Theology, Philosophy, Quantum Physics, and Cosmology.

 Book1 – Universal Transcendental Function - Introduction.

-1. How to derive the equation of the Universal Transcendental Function – once you realize that π is at position “8” at x-axis and e is at position “7” on the x-axis, the formula can be derived for the whole family of Transcendental Functions.
-There may be as well some other placement of the constants π and e, but the one chosen by me is the most clear and elegant, I believe.
+1. How to derive the equation of the Universal Transcendental Function – once you realize that π is at position “8” at the x-axis and e is at position “7” on the x-axis, the formula can be derived for the whole family of Transcendental Functions.
+There may be as well other placements of the constants π and e, but I believe I chose the most precise and most elegant.

 and

-– this selection gives the clearest relation between Transcendental Constants on Y-axis and Integers on X-axis.
+– this selection gives the most straightforward relation between Transcendental Constants on Y-axis and Integers on X-axis.

 b) Given the general equation of the exponential function